yihaoh/SQL2Text-With-Reconstruction-Loss/README.md

 - Seq2Seq:
     1. Please see the seq2seq directory.
 The directory includes an ipynb notebook and all processed data used for experiments.
+    2. There is a more detailed README in seq2seq directory.